 However, the numerous major players in the market were a problem.
 They had more resources and could reach the target audience nationwide.

 “So rather than trying to compete with larger companies,” said Chris DuBois, Lean Labs Head of Operations.
 “We focused on a few key locations and built campaigns around them, taking advantage of Google's geo-targeting function.”

 The team also introduced a number of new CTAs linking to lead magnets stuffed with valuable information.
 This helped to generate new marketing-qualified leads, or MQLs.
 From there, we also helped the client build a sales-qualified lead (SQL) identification machine, a process for determining which MQLs and SQLs held the most potential for converting.

 Growth is the winning metric.
-That means building a growth team is our priority for 2021.
+That means building a growth team is our priority.